Heart Diseases (original) (raw)

 - Sex.
 Some factors may affect heart disease risk differently in women than in men.

 - Lifestyle habits.
-Over time, unhealthy lifestyle habits can raise your risk heart disease:
+Over time, unhealthy lifestyle habits can raise your risk of heart disease.
+These can include:

 - Eating a diet high in saturated fats, refined carbohydrates, and salt.